-12.2 Appendix B - Vendor Case Studies
+12.2 Vendor Case Studies

-This appendix includes brief reviews of a variety of commercial tools which support analytics over SNOMED CT enabled data.
+This section includes brief reviews of a variety of commercial tools which support analytics over SNOMED CT enabled data.
 These reviews focus predominantly on those tooling features that are relevant to supporting analytics services.
 The vendors who have contributed to this review include: